Tamir198/Working-from-home-Hackaton/README.md

 Easy zoom:
 -

-This app was made duiring the [MTA Hack](https://www.linkedin.com/company/mtahack/), our team has won 1st place for the idea.
+This app was made during the [MTA Hack](https://www.linkedin.com/company/mtahack/), our team has won 1st place for the idea.

 <p float="left">